If you don’t know what your options are, you don’t have any.

 It’s obvious right away that this is a time to call in family and friends to help.
 No doubt your people are freaked out and lost in this new world, and no doubt they have been all over the Internet, trying to process the madness of this major traumatic event.
 If you’re lucky enough to have the First 90 Days book in hand, you will know how to dig deeper and faster, without having to sort through so much online noise.

 Get smart fast; someone needs to come forward and be the primary advocate for the patient.
 Someone needs to take charge of his or her interests, to be the point person, the hub of information, and in some cases, the nag.
 It’s not an easy time for anyone involved, but things are going to be decided in coming days that may make a big difference to the person dealing with SCI.
 In a perfect situation, a patient advocate would suddenly emerge to handle all of this, making sure the patient’s needs are top priority.
-You may be able to find private services that do this (try SOCAL SCI HOTLINE, 213-797-0304) You may have to take it on yourselves.
+You may be able to find private services that do this.
+You may have to take it on yourselves.

 In most trauma hospital settings, a case manager or social worker comes into the picture once you’re basically stable and able to pay attention to important decisions ahead.
 One of the first things you have to address is where you are going next.
 Figuring out your next move begins right away.
 You will need to know details about your insurance coverage.

 No insurance?
-You aren’t alone – half of cases in a big national SCI database did not have insurance at the time of injury.
-Don’t worry, they can’t kick you out of the ER if you don’t have coverage, and there are good rehab options in SoCal for all patients.
+You aren’t alone – half of the cases in a big national SCI database did not have insurance at the time of injury.
+Don’t worry, they can’t kick you out of the ER if you don’t have coverage, and there are good rehab options for all patients.

 CHOOSING A REHAB

 Get the First 90 Days book.
 Download it now.
 See the chapter on picking a rehab, beginning on page 48.
-There are dozens of inpatient rehab centers in SoCal Thy are not all the same.
+There are dozens of inpatient rehab centers in SoCal and in the Rockies.
+They are not all the same.
 Try to get to a place that has a high volume of SCI cases, and one that has accreditation in rehab medicine.
 Rehab doesn’t last long so get the best you can.

 Insurance dictates choice in many cases.
 You may not always get what you think is best.
 But you can appeal.
 You might make a case that the expert care you require is not available at the rehab the insurance company picked.
 See the First 90 Days book, page 64, for a discussion of appealing insurance coverage decisions.